Meter

 -

-startsbe expressed as a Counter, ordered from most to least common.
+proportion_threshold(Optional[float], default:0.999) –Optionally, set a proportional number of events notes to account for.
 The default of .999 means that once at least 99.9% of the source's notes are handled, we ignore the rest.
-This is achieved by iterating through the Counter object of values relative to the unit (e.g., 1.5 -> 0.5).
+This is achieved by iterating through the fractional-part Counter of float values (from most to least common) and stopping early once the cumulative proportion of events accounted for exceeds the threshold.
 This option should be chosen with care as, in this case, only the unit value and equal divisions thereof are considered.

 Examples: